firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

   and post_password = '';
 ```

-## Configure appengine and the local test enviroment
+## Configure appengine and the local test environment

-Work in progress.
+These instructions are still *work in progress* and need more details.

 - Create service key for your appengine project and save it inside the `keys` folder.
 - In a command line, run: `gcloud beta emulators datastore start`.
 Note the line that says (e.g. in my case) `export DATASTORE_EMULATOR_HOST=localhost:8081`